Subscribe To This Site

 Happy Relationships

-By following the fifteen tips and suggestions below in all of your relationships whether they be business or personal, you will certainly guarantee that all of your relationships are happy relationships.
+By following the fifteen tips and suggestions below in all of your relationships, business or personal, you will make all your relationships happier.

 1. Don’t use people – develop caring relationships with them.
 Get to know them.
 Share a little of yourself.
 But mostly, keep the focus on them.
 Not yourself.
 Serve.